Shchuchye (lake)

-Shchuchye (Шортанды, Shortandy; Щучье) is a lake in Burabay District, Akmola Region, Kazakhstan.
+Shortandy (Шортанды; Щучье) is a lake in Burabay District, Aqmola Region, Kazakhstan.

-The name of the lake means "pike" in Russian, and it was thus named because of the abundance of this fish in its waters.
+The name of the lake means "pike", and it was thus named because of the abundance of this fish in its waters.
 The lake is part of the Burabay National Park, a protected area.

 Geography

-Shchuchye lies in the eastern sector of the Kokshetau Lakes, SSE of lake Kishi Shabakty and SSW of Lake Burabay.
+Shortandy lies in the eastern sector of the Kokshetau Lakes, SSE of lake Kishi Shabakty and SSW of Lake Burabay.
 It is the deepest lake of the whole group.
 Its shape is elongated, stretching from NNW to SSE for over 7 km.
 There are three small rocky islets by the southwestern shore and one in the northwest.
 The bottom of the lake is mostly muddy, with a sandy zone in the southwestern part.

-Shchuchinsk city lies to the southwest by the lake and was named after it in the 19th century.
+Shchuchinsk city lies to the southwest by the lake and was named after russian version it in the 19th century.
 Burabay spa town 15 km to the NNE and lake Balytkty 14 km to the south.